rcahuich/groovy-instagram/README.md

 groovy-instagram
 ======
-A Groovy client for the Instagram REST and Search APIs
+A Groovy client for the Instagram API.

 Note: This Client is very early stages